Benefits of CREST Awards

 A positive shift in attitudes

-In 2011, a study from the University of Liverpool concluded that CREST has a strong positive impact on students.
-Their attitudes towards Science, Engineering and Technology (SET) and aspirations for SET careers are significantly improved.
-This study also showed that involvement in the CREST Awards appears to encourage students to continue with the study of SET subjects.
+In 2011, a study from the University of Liverpool concluded that CREST has a strong positive impact on students’ attitudes towards Science, Engineering and Technology (SET) and aspirations for SET careers are significantly improved.

 My Stem Club were assessed for their Bronze Award and had so much pride when they got it!
 The assessor was impressed at the skills they had learned in communication and facing challenges.
 The whole experience is so valuable!